-I guess I'm proof that you don't need to be big to hit the ball far.
-I'm only 5-foot-9, 150 pounds, but last year on tour I averaged more than 290 yards off the tee.
-Distance happens as long as you set up properly and let your body just go, no matter your frame.
+I'm proof that you don't need to be big to drive the ball far.
+I'm only 5-foot-9, 150 pounds, but I averaged more than 300 yards off the tee in 2018.
+Learning how to hit driver well depends on you setting up properly and letting your body just go, no matter your frame.
 It's not like I play recklessly.
-I hit 64 percent of my fairways, which helped me rank top 25 in a stat called Total Driving.
+I hit 64 percent of my fairways, which helped me rank top 10 in a stat called Total Driving.
 The secret is to have two swings: one for power, one for control.
 The control swing comes in handy when a hole is tight or your timing happens to be a hair off.
 Owning two driver swings doesn't mean remembering a lot of technical stuff; I'll show you the minor adjustments that make it easy to alternate between the two.
 Practice them, then trust your gut to know which swing to bring.

-When I'm looking to really bomb driver, like on a par 5 or reachable par 4, I tee the ball high and move it up in my stance, just off my left toe (1).
+When I'm looking to really bomb driver, like on a par 5 or reachable par 4, I tee the ball high and move it up in my stance, just off my left toe.
 A forward ball position naturally makes my body fall into a power setup.
-That means my head is well behind the ball (2) with the shaft leaning back and my right shoulder low.
-Keeping equal weight on both feet, I want to be wide in my stance (3).
+(See No. 1 on the image.)
+That means my head is well behind the ball (No. 2) with the shaft leaning back and my right shoulder low.
+Keeping equal weight on both feet, I want to be wide in my stance (No. 3).
 My torso feels loose, relaxed and prepared to hit the ball with an upward strike.

-To hit a more conservative tee ball, I always choke down on the grip a full two inches (1) and narrow my stance so my feet are only slightly wider than my shoulders (2).
+To hit a more conservative tee ball, I always choke down on the grip a full two inches (No. 1) and narrow my stance so my feet are only slightly wider than my shoulders (No. 2).
 I tee the ball lower and farther back, maybe three inches inside my left instep.
-This levels my shoulders more and helps me feel centered over the ball (3), like on an iron shot.
+This levels my shoulders more and helps me feel centered over the ball (No. 3), like on an iron shot.
 One last thing I might check is that the shaft is basically straight up and down.

 I like to draw the club back slow, but not so slow that there's any tension in my forearms.
-At the top, I want most of my weight shifted to my right side, maybe 70 or 80 percent (1).
-With the big shoulder turn I've made, my head has moved significantly behind the ball (2).
+At the top, I want most of my weight shifted to my right side, maybe 70 or 80 percent (No. 1).
+With the big shoulder turn I've made, my head has moved significantly behind the ball (No. 2).
 From here, I feel I can just step on the gas.
 It's go time!
 How far back I move my head is a matter of timing that varies day to day.
 If I'm feeling super on, I shift back real far.

 POWER + CONTROL